 - 7 Easy Ways To View or Mirror Phone Screen On PC Free

 Spam is electronic junk mail, usually unsolicited.
 It uses up tremendous amounts of network bandwidth.
-Spam is usually trying to sell you some product or service and is sent to generated mailing lists and newsgroups.
-Though it cannot cause you or your computer much harm, it is extremely annoying and time-consuming to delete.
+Spam is generally trying to sell you some product or service and is sent to generated mailing lists and newsgroups.
+Though it cannot cause you or your computer much harm, it is highly annoying and time-consuming to delete.
 It is estimated that more than 60% of all email on the internet is spam.

 What are the Signs of a Malware Attack?

 Slow Computer.
 If your computer is far too slow, then this signifies that your computer is infected with malware.
-This is because malware installs itself on your computer and runs programs in the background causing major slowdowns and headaches.
+This is because malware installs itself on your computer and runs programs in the background causing significant slowdowns and headaches.

 Unwanted Pop-Ups.
 One of the most obvious signs that your network is under attack is pop-up windows.
 One mouse click can lead to a dozen or more floating pop-ups, mouse-over ads, or mass attack ads.